 Triggers: ● certbot.service

 The timer runs at midnight and noon each day with a randomized delay to distribute load across Let’s Encrypt servers.
-Furthermore, certificates are only renewed when they are within 30 days of expiration.
+Certificates are only renewed when they are within 30 days of expiration.
+To keep the Certbot package itself patched automatically, configure unattended upgrades on Debian.

 To view the timer schedule: